 Map of the English Garden with the Eisbach surf wave

-Tip: Where to go after surfing
+Tip: Where to go after Eisbach surfing

 If you want to take a break from watching, you can enjoy a coffee or an Aperol sprizz in the Golden Bar at the back of the Haus der Kunst.